dolphingarlic/open-ieb-guides/english/poetry/portrait-of-a-loaf-of-bread.md

 ### Message and Themes

-**TL;DR: Although bread is enjoyed by all regardless of background, most take it for granted and few people understand the intricate process behind making it.**
+**TL;DR: Bread fanfiction - although bread is enjoyed by all regardless of background, most take it for granted and few people understand the intricate process behind making it.**

-Stuff
+The entire first stanza of the poem is about the process behind the making of a loaf of bread, from the "rolling fields" all the way to "Satan's cauldron".
+It's the longest stanza and uses the most descriptive language (e.g. "rolling fields", "gold-topped wheat stalks", and "mountains of dough").

+The length **emphasizes the intricacy and length of the process**, while the descriptive language creates a **romantic (and somewhat immersive) mood**.

 ### The Title